 • If voltmeter Vab =sum of the two secondaries voltages.
 It means these are in the same phase.
 In order to bring them in phase opposition, terminals ad should be joined together to result in zero voltage across terminals bc.

 • The total voltage across the two secondaries in series will be zero.
 There will be no current in the secondary windings.
 The transformers will behave as if their secondary windings are open-circuited Hence, the reading of wattmeter W1 gives the iron losses of both the transformers.

 • Now a small voltage is injected in the secondary circuit by a regulating transformer excited by the main supply.
 The magnitude of the injected voltage is adjusted till the ammeter A2 reads full load secondary current, this current produces full load current to flow through the primary windings and will follow a circulatory path through the main bus bar.

-• The Ammeter A1 given total no-load current of the two transformers.
-Thus in this method we have loaded the two transformers to full load but the power taken from the supply is only that necessary to supply the losses of both transformers.
+• The Ammeter A1 given the total no-load current of the two transformers.
+Thus in this method, we have loaded the two transformers to full load but the power taken from the supply is only that necessary to supply the losses of both transformers.

 • The temperature rise of transformers can be determined by operating these transformers back to back for a long time and measuring the temperature of the oil at periodic intervals of time.